SillyTavern/SillyTavern-Docs/Usage/API Connections/novelai.md

 The files with the settings are here (SillyTavern\public\NovelAI Settings).
 You can also manually add your own settings files.

+#### Response Length

+How much text you want to generate per message.
+Note that NovelAI has a limit of 150 tokens per response.

+#### Context Size

+How many tokens of the chat are kept in the context at any given time.
+How large the maximum context size you can use depends on the model and your subscription tier:
+- Kayra (tablet) - 3072 tokens
+- Kayra (scroll) - 6144 tokens
+- Kayra (opus) and Clio (all tiers) - 8192 tokens

 #### Temperature

 * Lower value - the answers are more logical, but less creative.